Ubiweb-lab/mmVital/README.md

 <br>

 <b>Experiment Data</b><br>
-There are multiple data collection series to evaluate the performance of our radar system.
-Data is available for researchers upon request.
+There are multiple data collection series to evaluate the utility and performance of our radar system.
+Data can be made available for researchers upon request.
 Please feel free to contact us.
 <br>

 <b>Publications</b><br>